padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 ./export_to_template
 ```

-### 8.1.
-Synchronizing `Hazelcast*` Folders

-## 8. Synchronizing Folders
+## 9. Synchronizing Folders

 If you made changes to dashboards from the browser and want to save them in the local file system in the form of templates then execute the `padogrid_sync_folders` command.
-This command exports all of the dashboards in the `Hazelcast*` folders, creates templates, applies the required Grafana variables to the templates, and re-imports the templates to Grafana.
+This command exports all the dashboards in the `Hazelcast*` folders, creates templates, applies the required Grafana variables to the templates, and re-imports the templates to Grafana.

 ```bash
 # Using 'job':